yihuajack/ECE4810J_FA2021/Notes for Lab Instructions.md

 4. Programming Python on Arty Z7-20

-If you could not open pynq:9090 even you have set up your board and LEDs illuminate properly, you should do the following configuration:
+If you could not connect to the Internet through pynq after you have set up your board and LEDs illuminate properly, you should do the following configuration:

 For Windows 10/11, go Control Panel->Network and Internet->Network and Sharing Center->View your active networks->Access type: Internet, Connections: WLAN (or the network you are currently connecting, since you may connect the board and your computer by a cable, you are probably using WLAN)->Properties (refer to http://xilinx.eetrend.com/content/2019/100046325.html).
 In the pop-up window <network_name> Properties, go tab Sharing, in Internet Connection Sharing, check "Allow other network users to connect through this computer's Internet connection", and for Home networking connection: Select a private network connection, select the proper connection (usually it is ethernet).
 Refresh Pynq:9090, you will be able to connect.
 The password is `xilinx` by default.